roddhjav/apparmor.d/docs/configuration.md

 ## Personal directories

-This project is designed in such a way that it is easy to personalize the directory your program can access by defining a few variables.
+This project is designed in such a way that it is easy to personalize the directories your programs have access by defining a few variables.

 The profiles heavily use the (largely extended) XDG directory variables defined in the **[Variables Reference](/variables)** page.